lisakjohansson/Advanced-Scientific-Programming-with-Python/project/README.md

 - Combine datasets from E. coli and P. aeruginosa, including both resistant and susceptible isolates
 - Plot single-cell growth rate trajectories over time in a time-evolution plot
 - Apply PCA to the combined dataset to identify dominant patterns in the growth dynamics
-- Investigate whether these patterns can be used to distinguish resistant and susceptible cells and to define a threshold or decision boundary between the two groups
+- Investigate whether these patterns can distinguish resistant and susceptible cells and explore the use of a simple classifier to define a preliminary decision boundary as a proof-of-concept